Dosing and administration

-The onset and the duration of action of each administration form is dependent on absorption, distribution, and metabolism of cannabinoids.2 Absorption is the most variable of all parameters; for example, bioavailability of Δ9-THC through the smoking route is 2-56%.1
+The onset and the duration of action of each administration form is dependent on absorption, distribution, and metabolism of cannabinoids.2 Absorption is the most variable of all parameters; for example, the bioavailability of Δ9-THC through the smoking route is 2-56%.1

-Absorption is greatly affected by product lipophilicity and organ tissue differences.1,2 Δ9-THC is taken up primarily by fatty tissues and highly perfused organs such as the brain, heart, lung, and liver.1 The highest concentrations of Δ9-THC with the levels up to 1000 times that of plasma can be found in the heart and in adipose tissue.1 The other factors that can affect absorption include amount of food ingested in a recent meals, depth of inhalation, duration of breath holding, and temperature of vaporizer.2
+Absorption is greatly affected by product lipophilicity and organ tissue differences.1,2 Δ9-THC is taken up primarily by fatty tissues and highly perfused organs such as the brain, heart, lung, and liver.1 The highest concentrations of Δ9-THC with the levels up to 1000 times that of plasma can be found in the heart and in adipose tissue.1 The other factors that can affect absorption include the amount of food ingested in a recent meals, depth of inhalation, duration of breath holding, and temperature of vaporizer.2

 Table 2: Onset, peak, and duration of cannabinoid effects3

 |Route of administration||Onset of the effect||Peak of the effects||Duration of the acute effect||Maximum duration of the effect|

 |Inhalation (smoking, vaporization)||within a few minutes||30 minutes||2-4 hours||~24 hours|

 |Oral (oils, capsules)||30 min – up to3-4 hours||3-4 hours||up to 8 hours||12-24 hours|

 With topical application, it is not known how long it takes for potential therapeutic effects to appear, nor how long they last.

 Most cannabinoid metabolism occurs in the liver, and different metabolites predominate depending on the route of administration.